-Like the Dimasas, the Bodo tribe people are also simple dressers but who love wearing colorful pieces of clothing that helps their inner beauty come to the fore.
+Like the Dimasas, the Bodo tribe people are also simple dressers but who love wearing colorful pieces of clothing that help their inner beauty come to the fore.
 The most common form of women’s clothing worn by the Bodos is the Dokhona worn running down from their chest to the bottom.

 The Dokhona has crafted in such a way that it requires just one wrap and then tied around the waist.
 Along with the Dokhona women also wear the Agor, which is an important piece of garment worn by newly wedded girls.

-The Bodo men mostly wear the dhoti kurta and have lately accepted the modern dressing materials such as shirts and trousers as part of their daily wear.
+The Bodo men mostly wear the dhoti kurta and have lately accepted modern dressing materials such as shirts and trousers as part of their daily wear.

 4. Rabha tribe

-The Rabha community like to follow the latest fashion trends and are still deeply rooted in their age-old traditions.
+The Rabha community likes to follow the latest fashion trends and are still deeply rooted in their age-old traditions.
 The Rabhas have a unique sense of dressing which can be witnessed from their colorful display of colorful clothing with exquisite patterns running criss-cross around the garment.

 While women wear the Koum Kontong which is a skirt resembling clothing wrapped around their waists and Labok tied around the abdomen which is a belt made of beautiful shells and pearl balls.
 The men, however, wear the common dress that is the dhoti and Gamosa on all occasions.

 The men of Mishing tribe wear a special type of dhoti called the Gonru Ugon worn from the waist down and a shirt called the Mibu Galuk covering the upper part of the body.
 The Mishing women unlike other tribes have a very simple clothing style and mostly wear the Mekhela Chador also called the Yakan Age-Gasar which is mostly black in color.